LoginShield/test-enterprise-handbook/README.md

 and all other requests to the `test-enteprise-website-html5` project running on port 7102.

+# Remember Me

+The login form in the test enterprise website includes a "Remember Me" checkbox.

+When you log in with "Remember Me" unchecked, you will always get a QR code.

+The first time you log in with "Remember Me" checked, you will get a QR code.
+When you log out and then log in again each time after that, the checkbox will already be checked for you and you will get the push notification.
+This is a reflection of the fact that the "Remember Me" setting can only be enabled by an authenticated user, so it doesn't take effect until you complete the next login.

 # Local testing workaround

 When you are testing locally, you will notice that login requests are